 - After cleaning the outside, clean the bowl with a toilet brush.
 If you have hard water rings or stains, a pumice stone can help you get rid of them.

-- You know that place beneath the rim where water drains?
+- Do you know that place beneath the rim where water drains?
 Many individuals do not clean this since it is out of sight.
 Don’t overlook this place!
 Clean the bottom of the rim with your brush or sponge.

 Wipe Vanity Area